WUCT General Information

 Traditional Teams

 Most teams participating at WUCT represent a high school.
-A high school can send up to 3 teams, with 6 students in each team.
-Please note that for every team of 6, we will require an additional adult contact besides the coach.
+A high school can send up to 2 teams, with 6 students in each team.

 Mixed Teams